randDotInk/Python-Hold-Em/README.md

 	hand: This the hole cards/ cards in your hand

 	comCards: Community Cards

+ 	allBanks: A list of the number of chips people have including you
 	bank: money you have

 	pot: money in pot